|Cost:||R27,500 / R55,000|

 FLIGHT & TRAVEL RECOMMENDATIONS

-SA Airlink does a daily return flight from OR Tambo International to Kasane Airport for around R6,500.00.
-The following flight times are recommended:
+SA Airlink does a daily return flight from OR Tambo International to Kasane Airport and the following flight times are recommended:

 - Depart JNB 11h45 – Arrive BBK 13h25